Jarl Malmgren

 Jarl Edvard Malmgren, born 12 September 1908 in Karis, Finland, died 5 June 1942 in East Karelia, Soviet Union, was a Finnish footballer who was killed in World War II.

-Player career
+Playing career

 Malmgren played 8 seasons in the Finnish premier division Mestaruussarja for IFK Helsinki and was capped 31 times by the Finland national team.
 He was the captain of the Finland squad at the 1936 Summer Olympics in Berlin.